ThusharaSampath/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-connection-in-your-service.md

                     key: ServiceURL
           ```

-          The following table provides details on the configuration keys associated with the connection, which can be used as `env[i].valueFrom.connectionRef.key`.
+          The following table provides details on the configuration keys associated with the connection.
+These keys can be referenced as `env[i].valueFrom.connectionRef.key`.

           | Name           |  Type      |  Description                          |Optional       | Sensitive    |
           |----------------|------------|---------------------------------------|---------------|--------------|